The Savill Garden

 John Anderson, Keeper of the Gardens

-From mid-November to mid-March on a bright sunny winters day, the Garden comes alive with such vibrancy from the massed planting of selected Dogwood Willows, Himalayan heavily scented Daphnes and a variety of other bulbs.
+From mid-November to mid-March on a bright sunny winters day, the Garden comes alive with such vibrancy from the massed planting of selected Dogwood Willows, heavily scented Himalayan Daphnes and a variety of other bulbs.

 You will be captivated by shrubs and trees noted for their colourful trunks, foliage and aromatic scented flowers.